EXO Fire Protection Safety

 Access, elevation, and fall hazards

-Ladder condition and proper setup
+Ladder inspection and setup discipline

-Lift authorization and safe use
+Lift authorization and safe operation

-Roof access planning and edge awareness
+Roof-access planning and edge awareness

 Energized systems and impairments